sal55/langs/candm.md

 if eqstring(s,t)
 if eqbytes(a,b)
 ````
 which just return true or false.
 Very easy.
 Sure you can trivially emulate these in C; but here they are built-in.
-Here's an example from 750Kloc C file called gcc.c:
+Here's an example from a 750Kloc C file called gcc.c:
 ````
 # define STREQ(s1, s2) ((strcmp (s1, s2) == 0))
 ````